 3. You may add an additional answer choice by clicking Add Choice.

-Note: If creating an assessment for scanning through Grade Cam (using the printed answer sheets), you can only have up to 9 answer choices.
+Note: If creating an assessment for scanning through Lightning Grader (using the printed answer sheets), you can only have up to 9 answer choices.
 In other words, if you create an item with 10 answer choices, only 9 bubbles will be printed on the answer sheet, therefore, the item will be invalid.
 However, if administering the test online, over 9 answer choices will work since the item and answer choices display online.

 4. Click the red minus (-) icon next to an answer choice that you would like to remove.
 Use the arrow keys to move the answer choice up or down.